ScriptSlayer0/File-discover/README.md

 ```
 Some more usage info:
 ```
-usage: disc.py [-h] [-p] [ext ...]
+usage: disc.py [-h] [-p] [-ext]

 Store all inputs in a single list.

-positional arguments:
-  ext         The extenstions you want to search for, serperated by a space

 options:
-  -h, --help  show this help message and exit
+  -h, --help Show this help message and exit
-  -p, --path  search all directories in path too?
+  -ext, --extension The extensions you want to search for, separated by a space -p, --path Search all directories in path too?
+  -t, --time Show the time taken to scan all directories -d, --disk Scan all hard disks
 ```

 ## License